safespring/web/content/en/webinar/oslomet-use-case-2023.md

 card: "/img/event/cards/safespring_card_47.svg"
 eventbild: ""
 socialmediabild: ""
-intro: "OsloMET shares its experience of the transition from homegrown automation of VM management to Safespring Compute at a seminar titled \"From DIY to as-a-service in IT education\""
+intro: 'OsloMET shares its experience of the transition from homegrown automation of VM management to Safespring Compute at a seminar titled "From DIY to as-a-service in IT education"'
 partner: ""
 audience: "Software as a Service"
 explorer: ""